Performance management and EPM: how to improve your decision-making

 What is corporate performance planning?

 Managing your performance means planning your activities and anticipating different business scenarios.
-And so, planning is an integral part of performance.
+Planning is an integral part of performance.

-The challenge lies in setting up a system for data data retrieval system from the company's various departments.
+The challenge lies in setting up a system for retrieving data from the company's various departments.
 Automatic data feedback will enable us to define the actual budget in real time, rather than spending a lot of time consolidating data.
 In this way, a comparison can be made in real time between forecast and actual budgets.
 Forecasts can therefore be made more regularly.

 Performance planning can be implemented by any company.
 A company that is less efficient than another runs the risk of going into decline, because it will not have found the actions it needs to remain competitive, nor optimized its operations and costs.